-As for customisation, SaaS companies tend to have open APIs.
-Open APIs becoming standard has led to a market of modular products and platforms rather than a one size fits all approach.
-Often referred to as ‘best-of-breed-solutions’, these are creating depth in specific areas that would normally require extensive custom coding.
+Open APIs are a great feature of modern SaaS software.
+They allow companies then to choose from a range of modular products and platforms rather take a one size fits all approach.
+Often referred to as ‘best-of-breed solutions’, these are creating depth in specific areas that would normally require extensive custom coding.
 In the same way a smart phone is customised to the user’s needs through apps, a user of SaaS can often achieve the same results as custom code by adding modules.

-Support is rarely included in the licensing fee for traditional software, instead usually charged at an annual fee – incumbents such as Oracle have historically set the benchmark at 22% of the initial licensing fee per year.
-One of the largest enterprise complaints to software vendors has been regarding the enormous support costs, and a reason why third party software maintenance companies like Rimini Street rapidly grew.
+Support is rarely included in the licensing fee for traditional desktop software, instead usually charged at an annual fee – incumbents such as Oracle have historically set the benchmark at 22% of the initial licensing fee per year.
+One of the largest enterprise complaints to software vendors has been regarding the enormous support costs.

 With desktop software, minor updates and bug fixes are usually included in the cost of the licensing fee, but a system wide update still has to installed on every machine.
 The expense comes both in the form of downtime, and the need to rewrite code that was customised for the previous version.
-As mentioned in the last post, IaaS and SaaS deliver rolling updates as standard, meaning minimal or no disruption to the end user.
+SaaS delivers rolling updates as standard, meaning minimal or no disruption to the end user.

-Larger updates and complete upgrades are a key revenue stream for traditional software companies.
-Substantial features are often introduced, creating additional value to existing customers or intended to make the product appealing to additional markets.
-Inevitably, existing customers have to pay a fee to access these updates.
-Incentives for the providers are weighted towards releasing an imperfect product that can be improved upon next release.
+Larger updates and complete upgrades are a key revenue stream for traditional desktop software companies.
+Inevitably, existing customers will pay a fee to access these updates.

 Windows XP users had to pay to upgrade to Windows 7, and then Windows 8; Microsoft Office and Photoshop have released full upgrades every couple of years for decades.
 Whilst the upgrades are technically optional, sooner or later the older versions of the product are no longer supported.
-Mainstream support for Windows 8.1, for example, is due to end next year.
+Mainstream support for Windows 8.1, for example, is due to end in 2018.